HKati/pulse-release-gates-0.1/README.md

 - **External detectors (optional):** `PULSE_safe_pack_v0/docs/EXTERNAL_DETECTORS.md`
   - Plug-in adapters via simple JSON/JSONL summaries (e.g., Llama Guard, Prompt Guard, Garak, Azure Evaluations, Promptfoo, DeepEval).

+---
+Documentation map

+In addition to this README, the following documents describe how the PULSE v0 stack is wired in this repository:

+- docs/STATE_v0.md
+  High-level snapshot of the current PULSE v0 state (core gates, EPF, external detectors, RDSI, drift, PR tooling, contributing).

+- docs/PARADOX_RUNBOOK.md
+  Runbook for handling cases where EPF shadow decisions disagree with the deterministic baseline gates.

+- docs/RDSI_STABILITY_NOTES.md
+  Notes on how to interpret the Release Decision Stability Index (RDSI) as a per-run stability signal, and what it does *not* cover.

+- docs/DRIFT_OVERVIEW.md
+  Overview of how PULSE artefacts (gates, Quality Ledger, RDSI, EPF, external detectors) can be used in a broader drift/governance story.

+- docs/PR_SUMMARY_TOOLS.md
+  Description of the PR summary tooling, and which script is considered canonical for Quality Ledger comments vs helper/example scripts.

+- CONTRIBUTING.md
+  Contribution conventions (Conventional Commits, DCO, changelog, PR checklist) and how Codex (chatgpt-codex-connector) is used as an external AI reviewer on GitHub.

 ...

 ## PULSE Topology v0 (Stability Map + Decision Engine + Dual View)